 2. Battle Against N (Pokemon Black/White)

-Ever since Pokemon first came out, people have laughed about how it’s pretty much just cockfighting with the cruelty handwaved away by a bunch of crap about how Pokemon actually like fighting each other to the point of exhaustion.
-It was such an obvious contrivance about the franchise that I was personally shocked when Black/White came out and actually ADDRESSED IT, although of course it just fell back on the usual stuff about humans and Pokemon being friends or whatever.
+Ever since Pokemon first came out, people have laughed about how it’s pretty much just cockfighting with the cruelty handwaved away by a bunch of crap about friendship and how Pokemon actually like fighting each other to the point of exhaustion.
+It was such an obviously necessary contrivance about the franchise that I was personally shocked when Black/White came out and actually ADDRESSED IT, although of course it just fell back on the usual stuff about humans and Pokemon being friends or whatever.
 But in any event, Generation 5 gave us one of the best Pokemon characters, the moe, green-haired hippy N, and his battle theme is one for the ages.

 3. Battle Against Deoxys (Pokemon Omega Ruby/Alpha Sapphire)